VictorGuzman/supershoes/README.md

-# Ruby on Rails Excercise: supershoes
+# Ruby on Rails Exercise: supershoes

 This is an excercise application in
 Ruby n Rails